-Before the semester begins, new students meet with their academic and student peer advisors to discuss their academic interests and to select courses for the first semester.
-Scheduled meetings throughout the first year help students build strong relationships with their advisors.
+Every first-year student is assigned two advising partners: an academic advisor who is a Brown faculty member or administrator, and a student peer advisor (also known as the Meiklejohn).
+Before the semester begins, new students meet with their academic and student peer advisors to discuss academic interests and select courses for the first semester.
+Scheduled meetings throughout the year help students build strong relationships with their advisors.
 Students' success in the first year depends on their active participation in the advising process.
 We encourage students to express their thoughts and preferences candidly, while remaining open to different points of view on their academic choices.

 First-year students' academic experiences are supported by a residential system that facilitates their transition to campus.
 Students live in communities of 40 to 80 first-year students, along with several peer counselors who offer on-the-ground information about everything from classes to campus resources to local bike paths.

 Juniors are often pre-occupied with the question of what they will do after college.
+We hope that students have developed relationships with other faculty and advisors as well by this time; perhaps they have retained contact with their advisor from their first two years.
 Their advisors, other faculty, and the academic deans can be helpful sources of information on such questions.
-Students can also seek guidance from the advisors in CareerLab, who can help students develop their own plan for exploring the professions.
+Students can also seek guidance from the advisors in our Center for Careers and Life After Brown (CareerLab), who can help students develop their own plan for exploring the professions.

+Students retain their concentration advisor into their senior year.
 A student's last year at Brown should provide a meaningful culmination of their college education.
-Capstone experiences or senior-year projects in the concentration help students integrate and deepen their learning.
+Senior-year projects in the concentration (referred to as capstones) help students integrate, deepen, and apply their learning.
 These experiences are supervised by faculty and lead students toward the kind of intellectual engagement that faculty experience all the time.